 Peacebuilding has increasingly recognised the importance of ‘the local’ as a crucial site in responding to conflict in ways that build durable and relevant peace.
 Yet theorising about ‘the local’ or ‘the everyday’ has often still overlooked children and youth as marginal and of little concern.
 I argue that international relations has long considered youth of peripheral concern and this is inadequate.
 If we are serious about building meaningful and enduring peace we must account for those experiences often marginalised, including those of young people.

 I have published other work on young people and peace in Colombia, including pieces in Peacebuilding, International Journal of Children’s Rights, and Critical Studies on Security.
+I have written with Charlotte ten Have on understanding citizens’ responses to insecurity and violence in everyday life in Colombia and Mexico as ‘skilled navigation‘.
 In 2012, I was an opinion columnist for Colombia Reports, including writing on the then-proposed framework for peace, of encompassing peace frameworks, and the inclusion of women in peacemaking.

 With Siobhan McEvoy-Levy, I co-edited a special issue of Peacebuilding on Youth and Everyday Peace bringing sustained attention to how to pay meaningful attention to youth in peacebuilding.

 More recently my work explores the question of young people’s role in formal peace architecture.
 Taking the groundbreaking 2015 UN Security Council Resolution 2250 on Youth, Peace and Security (YPS) as the pivot point, this work explores the role of young people, and particularly youth-led organisations in advocating for the YPS resolution and subsequent agenda as well as their involvement in implementation in national contexts.